 If you're a user who wants to restore an Office 365 group, ask the person in your business who has admin permissions to do these steps for you.
 In a large business, this is the internal help desk / technical support.

-If you've deleted an Office 365 group, by default it's retained for 30 days.
+If you've deleted a group, by default it's retained for 30 days.
 This 30-day period is called "soft-delete" because you can still restore the group.
 After 30 days, the group and associated content is permanently deleted and cannot be restored.

 During the "soft-delete" period if a user tries to access the site they will get a 404 forbidden message.
 After this period if the user tries to access the site they will get a 404 not found message.